PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 =====

 Names are the most fundamental means of communicating the intent and purpose of code.
-Judicious choices of names can greatly improve the understandability of code, while inadequate naming can obfuscate what the code is supposed to be doing.
+Wise choices of names can greatly improve the understandability of code, while inadequate naming can obfuscate what the code is supposed to be doing.

-* Use :pep:`8` conventions for naming variables, functions, classes, and constants (except as described later in this list).
+* PlasmaPy generally uses the :pep:`8` conventions for variable names.

   - Use lowercase words separated by underscores for function and variable names (e.g., ``function_name`` and ``variable_name``).

-  - Use capitalized words without separators when naming a :term:`class` or an exception (e.g., ``ClassName`` or ``ExceptionName``).
-However, keep acronyms capitalized (e.g., ``MHDEquations``).
+  - Use capitalized words without separators when naming a :term:`class` (e.g., ``ClassName``), but keep acronyms capitalized (e.g., ``MHDEquations``).

   - Use capital letters words separated by underscores for constants (e.g., ``CONSTANT`` or ``CONSTANT_NAME``).

+  There are some situations in PlasmaPy which justify a departure from the :pep:`8` conventions.

+  - Functions based on plasma parameters that are named after people may be capitalized (e.g., ``Alfven_speed``).

+  - Capital letters may be used for a variable when it matches the standard usage in plasma science (e.g., ``B`` for magnetic field and ``T`` for temperature).

-* Choose names that are pronounceable so that they are easier to remember and more compatible with text-to-speech technology.
+* Pronounceable names are more memorable and compatible with text-to-speech technology.

-* Choose names that can be used in searches on the World Wide Web™.
+* Choose names will produce more relevant results in internet searches.

-* Avoid unnecessary abbreviations, as these can make code more difficult to read.
-Clarity is more important than brevity, except for code that is used frequently and interactively (e.g., :command:`ls` or :command:`cd` in the Unix shell).
+* Avoid unnecessary abbreviations, as these make code harder to read.
+  Prefer clarity over brevity, except for code that is used frequently and interactively (e.g., :command:`cd` or :command:`ls`).

   .. tip::